 Some states provide a targeted exemption for a bank account, while others provide a wildcard that can be used to protect a bank account.
 When a state takes the wildcard approach, we have assumed, for purposes of uniformity, that the debtor will apply the wildcard first to the extent necessary to protect a car, and then, if possible, will protect a basic amount in a bank account.
-However, some states provide wildcards that can only be used for tangible personal property, not for a bank account.
+However, some states provide wildcards that can only be used for tangible personal property, not for a bank account, and some states provide no means at all to exempt a basic amount in a bank account.
 Table 4 describes how we applied wildcards to bank accounts, and our State Summaries provide state-by-state explanations of how we applied wildcards and other exemptions.
 See Rating Criteria for more detail about how we applied wildcards.